henrikstengaard/hstwb-installer/README.md

     WorkbenchAdfSet=Workbench 3.1 Cloanto Amiga Forever 2016

 Double-click 'hstwb-installer-run.cmd' in Windows Explorer or start 'hstwb-installer-run.ps1' from powershell to run installer script.

+## Settings

+settings stored in appdata.

+example or settings.ini.
+example assigns.ini.

+## Setup script

+describe menu

+## Run script

+describe how to use

 ## Screenshots